After completing payment, you will be sent the link to the video via email shortly after

 Jessamine Burgum Founder and CEO, Pinky Promise

-Yvette Zhuang - SVP Int'l Prod & Distribution, Miramax
+Yvette Zhuang - SVP of International Production and Distribution, Miramax

 Rob Guillermo - Co-Founder, Indus Valley Media